cjerdonek/groome/README.md

 [Groome](http://cjerdonek.github.com/groome/) is a dead-simple, [Mustache](http://mustache.github.com/)-based standard for language-agnostic directory templates (i.e. templates for directories of files and subdirectories).
+[Molt](https://github.com/cjerdonek/molt) is the initial reference implementation.

 Project templates are the main use case.
 You can use Groome templates to--

-* decrease the amount of repetition when starting new projects, and
+* reduce the time to start new projects by eliminating repetitive work, and
-* promote project structure best practices.
+* share and encourage project structure best practices.

-For example, a Groome template can include initial boilerplate for things like the README, copyright notices, license info, `.gitignore`, logging configuration, test harness, directory hierarchy, packaging info, etc. -- all while customizing the boilerplate with project-specific information like the project name, author, year, etc.
+For example, a Groome template can include initial boilerplate for things like a README, copyright notices, license info, `.gitignore`, logging configuration, test harness, directory hierarchy, packaging info, etc. -- all while customizing the boilerplate with project-specific information like the project name, author, year, etc.